Maajid Nawaz: American politics

-Following the murder of George Floyd, Nawaz expressed support for peaceful demonstrations against racism drawing upon his own experiences of racial prejudice growing up, but argued against using violent tactics.
-He furthermore blamed rioting and damage to businesses on the "uniformed, masked, majority-white, far-left" and "spoiled-brat, privileged, gentrifying, Antifa-clad, anarchist rioters."
+Following the murder of George Floyd, Nawaz expressed support for peaceful demonstrations against racism, drawing upon his own experiences of racial prejudice growing up.
+He argued against using violent tactics.
+He blamed rioting and damage to businesses on the "uniformed, masked, majority-white, far-left", and "spoiled-brat, privileged, gentrifying, Antifa-clad, anarchist rioters."
 He argued that violence and damage caused by white rioters would lead to over-policing of black neighborhoods.

 Security and human rights

-Nawaz has opposed racial profiling of Muslims, extrajudicial detention of terror suspects, torture, targeted killings and drone strikes.
-Nawaz also opposed the Terrorism Act 2000, under which he was himself once detained, and called for the universal right to legal representation and right to silence in all cases, and for all suspects.
-In a talk given at George C. Marshall European Center for Security Studies, he suggested a revisit of the UK Government's historical approach to dealing with terrorism, and called for a more nuanced response to tackling the ideology of Islamism without breaching fundamental liberties of citizens.
+In the 2010s, Nawaz opposed racial profiling of Muslims, extrajudicial detention of terror suspects, torture, targeted killings, and drone strikes.
+In the aftermath of the 2015 San Bernardino attack, during which a debate about profiling occurred, Nawaz said that racial or religious profiling was a "terrible measure" that "does not prevent terrorism".
+He also opposed the Terrorism Act 2000, under which he was himself once detained, and called for the universal right to legal representation and right to silence in all cases and for all suspects.
+In a 2008 talk at George C. Marshall European Center for Security Studies, he suggested a revisit of the British government's historical approach to dealing with terrorism, and called for a more nuanced response to tackling the ideology of Islamism without breaching fundamental liberties of citizens.
 According to him, security should never debase citizens of their civil liberties.

+Israel

-Nawaz was among the 12 advisers to UK Government who, in 2009, wrote an open letter to the then Prime Minister Gordon Brown asking him to hold Israel accountable for its attacks on Gaza.
-He also opposes Hamas, which he considers a terrorist organisation.
-However, Nawaz has also expressed support for Israel in his commentary and criticized those who use anti-Zionism to promote antisemitic beliefs.
+In 2009, Nawaz was among the twelve advisers to British government who wrote an open letter to the then prime minister Gordon Brown asking him to hold Israel accountable for its attacks on the Gaza Strip.
+He opposes Hamas, which he considers a terrorist organisation.
+Nawaz has expressed support for Israel in his commentary, and criticised those who he says use anti-Zionism to promote antisemitic beliefs.
 He has also opined that opposition to Israel is "the mother of all virtue-signals".
 In 2018, he was shortlisted as a contender for the Times of Israel "communal ally of the year" of non-Jews "who has used their voice to fight anti-Semitism or delegitimization of Israel or has simply supported the community in the media, in politics or elsewhere over the last two years."

-In the aftermath of the 2015 San Bernardino attack, during which a debate about profiling occurred, Nawaz said that racial or religious profiling was a "terrible measure" that "does not prevent terrorism".